 If you’ve been wondering how long do chickens live, it really depends on how they’re cared for.
 It goes to say a healthy chicken may live longer.

 - Their diet is very important.
 Read more about What to Feed Chickens.
 A good healthy diet can go a long way

-- A clean coop, can help cut down on bacteria that causes sickness or disease.
+- A clean coop can help cut down on bacteria that cause sickness or disease.

 - Gather eggs daily.